KaustubhPatange/blog/content/post/kotlin-activity-result.md

 You can only register before `onStart`, in other words with each call to `registerForActivityResult()` a `LifecycleOwner` is passed which is used to check whether you are calling this method before `onStart`, if not it throws an `IllegalStateException`.

 This limitation can cause various problems where if you register the callback after a button is clicked it would simply not work.
-This is why I think `registerForActivityResult()` methods are not meant for listening one shot Activity Result.
+Although this limitation is technically needed to ensure that the API works properly, we'll see it later.

-## Solution
+## Novice way

+_Note: Do not try this in production._

 Jetpack compose does it differently, if you look at the code of [`rememberLauncherForActivityResult()`](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:activity/activity-compose/src/main/java/androidx/activity/compose/ActivityResultRegistry.kt;l=82?q=rememberLauncherForActivityResult) you'll see it makes use of `ComponentActivity`'s `ActivityResultRegistery` to register the callback when the composition is started & unregister when the composition is disposed/abandoned (`DisposableEffect`).